hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 windowrulev2 = opacity 0.5 0.5,floating:1
 ```

--> all kitty windows will have opacity 0.8, except if they are floating.
+-> all non-fullscreen kitty windows will have opacity 0.8, except if they are floating.
 Then
-they will have opacity 0.5. -> all floating windows will have opacity 0.5.
+they will have opacity 0.5. -> all non-fullscreen floating windows will have opacity 0.5.

 ```ini
 windowrulev2 = opacity 0.5 0.5,floating:1